 - Use the Google Search Console Rich Results reports to monitor and troubleshoot the pages that contain specific types of rich results.

-Best practices for URLs
+SEO best practices for URLs

 - Search engines need a unique URL to crawl and index a given piece of content.